 - A. Required Area or Space.
 No lot or lots in common ownership and no yard, court, parking area or other space shall be so divided, altered, or reduced as to make the area or space smaller than the minimum required under this ordinance.
 If already less than the minimum size required, the area or space shall not be further divided or reduced. - B. Minimum Lot Frontage.
 All lots and parcels shall have frontage on and be accessible from a public or private street.
 The required minimum frontage shall be equal to the minimum lot width.
 However, frontage for culde-sac lots for single-family and two-family dwellings may be reduced to 40 feet and minimum lot width shall be measured at the required front setback line.
-(Figure 6-3).

-1. Lots abutting an inland lake, river, or stream shall comply with the following regulations:
+(Figure 6-3). - C. Lots on Lakes, Rivers, and Streams.
+Lots abutting or containing an inland lake, river, or stream shall comply with the following regulations: